The non-billable hours your utilization rate hides (and why they matter more than the number itself)

 Most service firms track professional services utilization as a single percentage.
 They compare it to utilization rate benchmarks and manage toward a target.
 But the number itself tells you almost nothing useful.
 The breakdown of non-billable time tells you everything.

-The billable utilization rate is calculated: billable hours divided by available hours.
+Very little.
+Without knowing whether the other 32% is business development, administrative waste, or waiting for client feedback, the utilization percentage cannot tell you whether performance is strong or broken.
+The billable utilization rate is calculated as billable hours divided by available hours.
 A consultant with 1,600 billable hours out of 2,000 available hours has an 80% utilization rate.
 The math is easy.
 The interpretation is not.

 1. The same utilization can mean very different things.
 Two consultants at 75% utilization might have completely different non-billable profiles.
 One spends 15% on business development and 10% on professional development.
 The other spends 20% in internal meetings and 5% on administrative tasks.
 Both hit the same utilization number, but one is building the firm's future while the other is losing time to overhead.